walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/OPENID4VP-MATCHER.md

 against AndroidX's matcher was performed, so this is not a closed list:

-- **Protocol scoping.** The matcher iterates `registry.supported_protocols` and skips any request whose protocol is not listed, so registering only `openid4vp-v1-unsigned` keeps the wallet out of signed and multisigned requests.
-This is load-bearing: the matcher recognises all three `openid4vp-v1-*` protocols, and would serve signed requests the wallet cannot fulfill if the registry ever advertised them. `DigitalCredentialSharingE2ETest.doesNotSurfaceForSignedOrMultisignedRequests` asserts it against the real platform.
+- **Protocol scoping.** The matcher iterates `registry.supported_protocols` and skips any request whose protocol is not listed.
+The SDK always registers `openid4vp-v1-signed`, and also `openid4vp-v1-unsigned` when `MobileWalletConfig.allowUnsignedRequests` is true.
+Multisigned stays off the list either way: the matcher recognises all three `openid4vp-v1-*` protocols, and would serve unsigned or multisigned requests the wallet cannot fulfill if the registry advertised them.
+  `DigitalCredentialSharingE2ETest.doesNotSurfaceForMultisignedRequests` asserts the multisigned exclusion against the real platform.
 - **Host imports.** The matcher imports its host functions from module `credman`, whereas AndroidX's C matcher imports the set-based ones from `credman_v2` and `credman_v5`.
 Google Play services resolves both, but a future GMS that stops aliasing `credman` for those would break this binary and not